kleinfreund/kleinfreund.de/en/_posts/portfolio/2014-01-19-pictograms.md

 ---
 layout: post--portfolio
-lang: en
 title: Pictograms
-permalink: /portfolio/pictograms/
+permalink: /en/portfolio/pictograms/
 ---
 Limited to two basic geometrical forms, we should to animals as pictograms.
 And yes, I know the distances are not always even.
 Shame on me.

 ![Pictogram Caterpillar](/img/pictograms/caterpillar.png)